 Cassia fistula exhibits significant, dose-dependent antitussive activity.
 The antitussive activity is comparable with that of codeine phosphate, a prototypes antitussive agent.

 Prepare medicinal Ghee by cooking decoction of fruit pulp in Ghee.
 This ghee is taken in the amount of 5-10 gram.

 Cassia fistula in Ringworm

-The Lepa of leaves prepared in Kanji is applied on affected part.
-In case of severe itching, the patient should scrub the skin with cassia leaves.
+The Lepa of leaves prepared in Kanji is applied on the affected part.
+In the case of severe itching, the patient should scrub the skin with cassia leaves.